-(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended August 31, 2021 or TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 000-55477 FINGERMOTION, INC. (Exact name of registrant as specified in its charter) 20-0077155 Delaware (State or other jurisdiction of organization) (I.R.S. employer identification no.) 1460 Broadway New York, New York 10036 (Address of principal executive offices) (Zip code) (347) 349-5339 (Registrant's telephone number, including area code) None (Former name, former address, and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Name of each exchange on which registered Title of each class Trading Symbol(s) Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+(Mark One) QUARTERLY REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended November 30, 2021 or ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 001-41187 FINGERMOTION, INC. (Exact name of registrant as specified in its charter) Delaware 20-0077155 (State or other jurisdiction of organization) (I.R.S. employer identification no.) 1460 Broadway New York, New York 10036 (Address of principal executive offices) (Zip code) (347) 349-5339 (Registrant's telephone number, including area code) None (Former name, former address, and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Name of each exchange on which Trading Symbol(s) FNGR Title of each class registered The Nasdaq Stock Market LLC Common Stock Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
 Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes ⊠ No □ Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+Yes \boxtimes No \square Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
 See definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+Large accelerated filer Accelerated filer

+\boxtimes

+Smaller reporting company

+Non-accelerated Filer
-Large accelerated filer Accelerated filer X Non-accelerated Filer Smaller reporting company Х Emerging growth company If an emerging growth company, indicate by checkmark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. \Box

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes □ No ⊠

-Indicate the number of shares outstanding of each of the issuer's classes of common stock as of the latest practicable date: 42,201,260 shares of common stock outstanding as of October 13, 2021.
+Emerging growth company If an emerging growth company, indicate by checkmark if the recomplying with any new or revised financial accounting standards p ~ • Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes □ No ⊠ Indicate the number of shares outstanding of each of the issuer's clashares of common stock outstanding as of January 11, 2022. asses of common stock as of the latest practicable date: 42,567,260

-TABLE OF CONTENTS

 PART 1.
 FINANCIAL INFORMATION 3

 ITEM 1.
 FINANCIAL STATEMENTS 3

-ITEM 2 - MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS Three Months Ended August 31, 2021 Compared to Three Months Ended August 31, 2020 Six Months Ended August 31, 2021 Compared to Six Months Ended August 31, 2020 Liquidity and Capital Resources 24 29 32 35
+ITEM 2 - MANAGEMENT'S DISCUSSION AND ANALYSIS OF FINANCIAL CONDITION AND RESULTS OF OPERATIONS 2 4

+Three Months Ended November 30, 2021 Compared to Three Months Ended November 30, 2020 29

+Nine Months Ended November 30, 2021 Compared to Nine Months Ended November 30, 2020 Liquidity and Capital Resources 29 32 35

-ITEM 3 - QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK 36
+ITEM 3 - QUANTITATIVE AND QUALITATIVE DISCLOSURES ABOUT MARKET RISK 30

-ITEM 4 - CONTROLS AND PROCEDURES Evaluation of Disclosure Controls and Procedures Change in Internal Control over Financial Reporting 36 36 37
+ITEM 4 - CONTROLS AND PROCEDURES 30

+Evaluation of Disclosure Controls and Procedures Change in Internal Control over Financial Reporting 36 37

+Change in Internal Control over I mancate Reporting J

-PART II - OTHER INFORMATION 37
+PART II - OTHER INFORMATION 3

 ITEM 1 - LEGAL PROCEEDINGS 37

 ITEM 1A.
 RISK FACTORS 37

+ITEM 2 - UNREGISTERED SALES OF EQUITY SECURITIES AND USE OF PROCEEDS 49

 ITEM 3 - DEFAULTS UPON SENIOR SECURITIES 49

 ITEM 4 - MINE SAFETY DISCLOSURES 49

 ITEM 5 - OTHER INFORMATION 49

-ITEM 6 - EXHIBITS 49
+ITEM 6 - EXHIBITS 50

-2
+-2-